 To prevent this from happening, give customers a clear and easy understanding of your return policy.
 Make it simple.
 “Don’t like it?
 Just return it, on us.
 No questions asked.”

-As mentioned before, trying to cross sell or upsell customers in the 11th hour may just contribute to shopping cart abandonment, not bigger buys.
+Trying to cross-sell or upsell customers in the 11th hour may just contribute to shopping cart abandonment, not bigger buys.
+Keep cross-selling to product page and let the check out page focus on converting.

 24. Add Testimonials Everywhere